Axlfc/OPTIFonts/README.md

 # OPTIFonts
-Download & Install All OPTI Fonts
+Download & Install All OPTI Fonts (In Windows)

 # How to set up dependencies:
 - Install Google Chrome